Apply for a vendor number

-Please note that due to a high volume of applications, you will receive a reply from a member of our vendor vetting team approximately ten weeks from the date your application was received.
+Please note: Due to a high volume of applications, you will receive a reply from our vendor vetting team approximately ten weeks from the date your application was received.

 As outlined with the launch of the Health Care Provider Invoicing and Reporting (HCPIR) application, our Supplier Programs Coordinators are in the process of emailing vendors to request documentation to reconcile accounts.
 Vendor requirements can be found below.